mdlacasse/Owl/README.md

 If there is interest,
 that could be added in the future.
 Also, only US federal income tax is considered.

-## Let's explore the functionality of the tool through a specific example.
+## Let's explore the functionality of the tool through a specific example
-With less 12 lines of code, one can generate a full case study.
+With about 10 lines of code, one can generate a full case study.
 Here is a complete example without comments:
 ```python
 import owl